Pho3b/tiny-logger/README.md

 output since `Debug` is the highest in the hierarchy.
-Setting the Logger Log Level to a lower value, let's say `Warn` will cause the Logger to print only `Warn` and `Error` messages excluding the categories that are higher of the set Log Leve, `Info` and `Debug` for this example.
+Setting the Logger Log Level to a lower value, let's say `Warn` will cause the Logger to print only `Warn` and `Error` messages excluding the categories that are higher of the set Log Level, `Info` and `Debug` for this example.

 #### The Log Level can be set in two ways: